CHINA STOPS CHURCH AID ON CORONAVIRUS

 He adds: ‘No independent religious institutions, such as house churches, will be legally tolerated or allowed to exist unless they join the state-run church organisations.’

 Article 5 of the new regulations reads, ‘Religious organisations must spread the principles and policies of the Chinese Communist Party… educating religious personnel and religious citizens to support the leadership of the Chinese Communist Party… and following the path of socialism with Chinese characteristics…’

 It was Chinese President Xi Jinping who introduced this process of Sinicization – inserting so-called ‘Chinese characteristics’ into religion.

 For decades, China has controlled religious groups by monitoring official religious organisations.
 But under Xi, the authorities launched a five-year plan to tighten Communist Party control over religion.

 Local officials throughout China have been insisting that churches fly the national flag and destroy religious imagery, such as crosses.
 They have also demolished many church buildings.

-Christians are commanded to sing patriotic songs and listen to pro-Communist
+In state-run churches, Christians are commanded to sing patriotic songs and listen to pro-Communist Party sermons.

 Churches who refuse to comply can be closed and their Christian members arrested.